-2.52 Infective pneumonia (SMQ)
+2.54 Infective pneumonia (SMQ)

-- Pneumonia is acute inflammation of the lungs caused by infection - Pneumonia is the most common fatal hospital-acquired infection and the most common overall cause of death in developing countries - An estimated two to three million people in the United States develop pneumonia each year, of whom about 60,000 die - In the US, pneumonia, along with influenza, is the eighth leading cause of death and is the leading infectious cause of death - Causes, symptoms, treatment, preventive measures, and prognosis of Infective pneumonia differ, depending on: - Whether the infection is bacterial, viral, fungal, or parasitic - Whether it is acquired in the community, hospital, or other health-careassociated location - Whether it develops in a patient who is immunocompetent or immunocompromised - Clinical manifestations: - Can vary from indolent to fulminant in presentation and from mild to fatal in severity - The patient is frequently febrile with tachycardia, or may have a history of chills and/or sweats - Cough may be either nonproductive or productive; pleuritic chest pain may occur - Other symptoms may include fatigue, headache, myalgias, arthralgias, and gastrointestinal symptoms - Common complications of severe pneumonia include respiratory failure, septic shock and multiorgan failure, coagulopathy, and exacerbation of comorbid illnesses - Presentation may not be obvious in the elderly, who may initially display newonset or worsening confusion with few other manifestations. - Initial diagnosis is usually based on chest x-ray and clinical findings - Other diagnostic modalities: - Gram's stain and culture of sputum - Blood culture - Urinary antigen tests for pneumococcal and legionella antigens - Polymerase chain reaction tests for respiratory viral infection - Serology rise in pathogen-specific IgM antibody titers
+- Pneumonia is acute inflammation of the lungs caused by infection - Pneumonia is the most common fatal hospital-acquired infection and the most common overall cause of death in developing countries - An estimated two to three million people in the United States develop pneumonia each year, of whom about 60,000 die - In the US, pneumonia, along with influenza, is the eighth leading cause of death and is the leading infectious cause of death - Causes, symptoms, treatment, preventive measures, and prognosis of Infective pneumonia differ, depending on: - Whether the infection is bacterial, viral, fungal, or parasitic - Whether it is acquired in the community, hospital, or other health-careassociated location - Whether it develops in a patient who is immunocompetent or immunocompromised - Clinical manifestations: - Can vary from indolent to fulminant in presentation and from mild to fatal in severity - The patient is frequently febrile with tachycardia, or may have a history of chills and/or sweats - Cough may be either nonproductive or productive; pleuritic chest pain may occur - Other symptoms may include fatigue, headache, myalgias, arthralgias, and gastrointestinal symptoms - Common complications of severe pneumonia include respiratory failure, septic shock and multiorgan failure, coagulopathy, and exacerbation of comorbid illnesses - Presentation may not be obvious in the elderly, who may initially display newonset or worsening confusion with few other manifestations. - Initial diagnosis is usually based on chest x-ray and clinical findings - Other diagnostic modalities: - Gram's stain and culture of sputum - Blood culture

-- Biomarkers, e.g., C-reactive protein and procalcitonin - Treatment most commonly employs appropriate antimicrobial agents and supportive measures
+- Urinary antigen tests for pneumococcal and legionella antigens - Polymerase chain reaction tests for respiratory viral infection - Serology rise in pathogen-specific IgM antibody titers - Biomarkers, e.g., C-reactive protein and procalcitonin - Treatment most commonly employs appropriate antimicrobial agents and supportive measures

-- Terms representing infective pneumonias (with or without the word "pneumonia" or "pneumonitis"), including those typically associated with an immunocompromised patient - Site unspecified infection terms of pathogens which often cause pneumonia (e.g.; PT Pneumococcal infection), except those causing infections of the immune-compromised host - Pathogens predominantly causing pneumonia are included in the narrow search.
-Other pathogens that may be associated with pneumonia are included in the broad search. - Signs and symptoms specific of pneumonia (e.g. PT Pleuritic pain) - Positive results of tests under HLGT Microbiology and serology investigations related to pathogens which often cause pneumonia - Terms pertaining to diagnostic imaging, blood gas, auscultation, or other investigation terms closely related to infective pneumonia
+- Terms representing infective pneumonias (with or without the word "pneumonia" or "pneumonitis"), including those typically associated with an immunocompromised patient - Site unspecified infection terms of pathogens which often cause pneumonia (e.g.; PT Pneumococcal infection), including those which typically cause infections of the immune-compromised host - Pathogens predominantly causing pneumonia are included in the narrow search.
+Other pathogens that may be associated with pneumonia are included in the broad search. - Signs and symptoms specific of pneumonia - Positive results of tests under HLGT Microbiology and serology investigations related to pathogens which often cause pneumonia - Terms pertaining to diagnostic imaging, blood gas, auscultation, or other investigation terms closely related to infective pneumonia

-- Immune mediated and eosinophilic pneumonias (which can be identified using SMQ Eosinophilic pneumonia) - Pneumonias resulting from injury, radiation, toxicity or medical procedures, except PT Post procedural pneumonia, since post-operative / post-procedural pneumonias are usually a type of hospital-acquired pneumonia caused by infection.
-PT Pneumonia aspiration is also excluded. - Site-unspecified infection terms of pathogens which cause pneumonia of the immune-compromised host (e.g., PT Pneumocystis jirovecii pneumonia is included, but PT Pneumocystis jirovecii infection is not) - Site unspecified infection terms of pathogens that rarely cause pneumonia - Bronchitis terms

-- Unspecific signs and symptoms of pneumonia (malaise, chills, rigor, fever, dyspnea) - Congenital terms - Unqualified investigations or investigations not specific for pneumonia
+- Immune mediated and eosinophilic pneumonias (which can be identified using Eosinophilic pneumonia (SMQ)) - Pneumonias resulting from injury, radiation, toxicity or medical procedures, except PT Post procedural pneumonia, since post-operative / post-procedural pneumonias are usually a type of hospital-acquired pneumonia caused by infection.
+PT Pneumonia aspiration is also excluded. - Site unspecified infection terms of pathogens that rarely cause pneumonia - Bronchitis terms - Unspecific signs and symptoms of pneumonia (malaise, chills, rigor, fever, dyspnea) - Congenital terms - Unqualified investigations or investigations not specific for pneumonia